nixworks/public/news/2011/02/6/index.md

 ##### Middle East Quartet
 ### [Palestinian leaders express disappointment at the refusal of the Middle East Quartet &mdash; United States, United Nations, European Union and Russia &mdash; to hear their call for unilateral statehood and failure to take a strong stance on Israel's settlement construction at its February 5 meeting in Munich. ](/news/2011/02/6/palestinian-leaders-express-disappointment-at-the-refusal-of-the-middle-east-quartet-mdash-united-states-united-nations-european-union-a.md)
-_Context: European Union, Israel, Middle East Quartet, Munich, Russia, United Nations, United States_
+_Context: European Union, Israel, Middle East Quartet, Munich, Russia, U.S., United Nations_

 ##### Power outage
 ### [Widespread blackout in eight Brazilian states. ](/news/2011/02/6/widespread-blackout-in-eight-brazilian-states.md)